Flipped Classroom Pros and Cons

-Quizzes and testing
+Quizzes and Testing

 Requires technology access

 For the flipped classroom to work, learners must have some amount of technology access.
 There is no way to get access to materials or lectures without a computer or mobile device and a data connection to use it.
-There are some options available such as a free library access or a printed copy of a lecture.
-For students in low-income categories, who have restricted access to resource already, a flipped classroom might not be the correct option for learning.
+There are some options available such as free library access or a printed copy of a lecture.
+For students in low-income categories, who have restricted access to resources already, a flipped classroom might not be the correct option for learning.

 Needs trust between students and teachers

 The only way a flipped classroom is capable to work successfully is if the student and the educator both fulfill their obligations to each other.
 Teachers must post helpful data that can be employed for in-class discussion.
-Students must see this data at home to take part in in the discussions.
+Students must see this data at home to take part in the discussions.
 There is no assurance that either will participate in it or cooperate with this learning model.

 Needs a noteworthy investment

 For a flipped classroom to operate, educators must design the materials that will be online posted.
 These materials must be designed before class starts.
-This means there is an additional load of responsibility on the shoulders of teacher.
+This means there is an additional load of responsibility on the shoulders of teachers.
 It takes skill, time, and willingness for this learning model to work and for it to be successful from an instructional point of view.
 Not every educator might have the required time needed for this development process.

 Reduces the effectiveness of students on tests